GDU-IIITK/Sessions-Repo/Session-2 DIY Challenge Session 24-10-2024/Resources/Unity-resources.md

 ![Tanks](./Assets/Tanks.png)

 ### What you will learn
-- Learn how to make a classic one keyboard pvp game
+- Learn how to make a classic one keyboard PvP game
 - Covers Everything from Character Controller to Game Management
 - Challenge : Try to add powerups and health pickups
 - I highly recommend this tutorial after completing the basics, if you have a basic grasp over the unity editor.